JackyLee1230/FYP/NLP/sa_hkuchatgpt/README.md

     }
     ```

 2. cd to this directory and run as below to test the functionality of the program.
+A test run result file will be created.
 It runs 10 query which each costs on average 150 tokens.

     ```